dslik/red-jellies/final-project/final-project-report.md

 Calor uses a Raspberry Pi RP2040 microcontroller.
 This microcontroller was selected primarily because it was able to be sourced in quantity.
 Most of the other processors I have worked with are unobtainable at this time.

-The RP2040 had all of the built-in perpherials and interfaces required for this project, including an ADC, I2C and programmable I/O.
+The RP2040 had all of the built-in peripherals and interfaces required for this project, including an ADC, I2C and programmable I/O.

 ### Flash Storage